1.1 The Society shall be called the “Thatcham Historical Society”

 6.5 Ordinary meetings (including the AGM) and committee meetings shall be arranged by the Secretary but under the control of the Chairman.
 Extraordinary General Meetings may be convened at any time at the written request of six full members, specifying the reasons and business.

-6.6 The Secretary shall give each full member an individual written notification at least seven days in advance of any AGM or EGM.
+6.6 The Secretary shall give each full member an individual written or electronic notification at least seven days in advance of any AGM or EGM.

 7.1 In the event of the winding up of the Society, the Society’s assets shall be disposed of by an existing committee or committee members such that:

 - The whole of the Society’s funds be granted to the Kennet School PTA for its own use.

 - Any books and other publications be offered to the Kennet School Library.

 - Any original documents or other written materials be offered to the Berkshire County Records Office.